Skip to main content

 In Add new chaos experiment type, you have added HelloWorldChaos, which can print Hello World! in the logs of Chaos Controller Manager.
 To enable the HelloWorldChaos to inject some faults into the target Pod, you need to extend interface for Chaos Daemon.

-It's recommended to read Chaos Mesh architecture before you go forward. :::
+It's recommended to read the architecture of Chaos Mesh before you go forward.

 This document covers: